Nick Morris (speedway rider)

 Nicholas Craig Morris (born 7 June 1994) is an Australian speedway rider.

 Career

 Born in Canberra, Morris was successful as a youngster in youth racing in Australia before making the move into British racing in 2010 with Buxton Hitmen in the National League, the team going on to be crowned champions.
 It was the only season that Morris would race in the National League, making the step up to the Premier League and the Elite League in 2011.

-He won titles with Glasgow Tigers and Scunthorpe Scorpions in the Premier League.
+Morris won titles with Glasgow Tigers and Scunthorpe Scorpions in the Premier League.
 Morris rode for Swindon Robins from 2012 to 2018, in the Elite League and won the 2012 Elite League with Swindon.